Belmarsh is a high security prisoner’s prison in southeast London.

 Organisations Belmarsh works with

 We have strong links with Spark Inside and SwitchBack who offer mentoring and coaching services for young men in our care.
 Through the Gate continues this support after release.

-The Shannon Trust helps by training residents to work with others to improve their reading skills.
+The Shannon Trust helps by training prisoners to work with others to improve their reading skills.

 Support for family and friends